A Revolutionary Building. Spectacular Paintings. Royal execution site.

 The Banqueting House was last used for Royal Maunday in 1890, when Queen Victoria distributed alms.

 Our present Queen continues the Maundy tradition.
-However, she usually distributes money from a cathedral, rather than Banqueting House.
+However, she usually distributes money from different cathedrals, rather than the Banqueting House.

 The ritual of foot washing was abandoned in the 18th century.
 However, to this day, the Lord High Almoner still traditionally carries a towel over his right shoulder during the Maundy service today.